-While bards are natural spellcasters, all their magic comes from their charm and performance skills, so you’re going to want to prioritize Charisma (Cha) over everything else.
+While bards are natural spellcasters, all their magic comes from their charm and performance skills, so, when rolling your Bard 5e stats, you’re going to want to prioritize Charisma (Cha) over everything else.
 Dexterity (Dex) and Constitution (Con) are going to be your next highest stats.

 Decide if you want to be better at ducking away from things to avoid getting hit (Dex), or better at taking the hits when they do come (Con).
 You can choose to lean towards one or the other, depending on preference, but you’re going to need to keep pushing both stats to stay alive as a Bard, so keep an eye on them!

 Now that you have your top three stats, you can pick if you want to be higher in Wisdom (Wis) or Intelligence (Int).
 The difference here is that Wis usually refers to anything “street smarts” related, while Int relates to book-learning and knowledge-based skills.

 You’ll almost always put Strength (Str) as your lowest, or ‘dump’ stat, because bards are basically never the muscle of the group.
 Leave the Barbarian 5e and Fighter 5e characters in the party to lift all the heavy things – as a Bard, you ain’t about that life.